casangi/casadocs/docs/tasks/task_flagdata.rst

    the auto-correlation baselines for antenna DV06;
-   *antenna='DV04&&\*'* cross and auto-correlation baselines between antenna DV04 and all other available antennas; *antenna='0~2&&&'* only the auto-correlation baselines for antennas in range 0~2
+   *antenna='DV04&&\*'* cross and auto-correlation baselines between antenna DV04 and all other available antennas; *antenna='0~2&&&'* only the auto-correlation baselines for antennas in range 0~2.
+See this `page on parameter selection <../../notebooks/visibility_data_selection.ipynb#The-antenna-Parameter>`_ for more details.

    .. note:: For some antenna-based calibration tables, selecting
       baselines with the & syntax do not apply.